daleonpz/Notes/fh-dortmund/01-ESE.md

     - sometimes it's used to see if it will be possible to develop the final product (internal process)
     - no focusing in the verification system
 - V development process:
-    - Validation: process of finding out if the system is well develop
-    - Verification: process of finding out if the requirements are fulfill
     - quality management
     - problem: no iterations that consider the update of the requirements
 - Spiral model